MarkRBest/markrbest.github.io/_posts/2020-12-09-paper-vs-live.md

 In reality, orders can be filled at a better price in wider market by being aggressed without the bid offer price changing.
 The current implementation is designed to be fast and simple.
 I mainly wanted to make sure slippage was no worse than the BYBIT rebate of 0.025% and definitely no worse than simulation profit per trade of 0.1%

+Given the current data set it looks like the per trade profitability of 0.08867% is about what simulation predicted at 0.1%.
+To truly validate the strategy, it still needs to trade for longer and also during times of serious market stress.
+That aside the current results are promising and good enough to warrant continued live testing.

 ## Note

 In my opinion it's better to go live with a model as soon as possible.
 It is easy to spend a huge amount of time perfecting a model in sim, adding parameters and finding solutions to edge conditions only to find